 Services & Information

-Great Wakering Common is a long stretch of common land to the east of St. Nicholas Church, managed by Great Wakering Parish Council.
+Great Wakering Common is a long stretch of common land to the east of St. Nicholas Church.
 It consists of rough open grassland and wetland.
 A drainage channel runs along the north of the Common and there is a necklace of ponds along the southern edge.

 The Common may originally have been a tidal creek, which was cut off when the sea wall was originally built.
 The earliest records date from 1352, when a local landowner was prosecuted for restricting rights of access.
 Local villagers had rights to graze animals on the Common, a practice that continued into this century.